 - You can specify whether you deliver goods and services to your customer or not.
 Moreover, you can hide your address and set to display the only region if you don’t have a store.
 This feature is useful for Service Area Businesses which provides local services at customers’ place.

-- Google may populate some relevant results for a particular location you are targeting which you can claim an ownership of.
+- Google may populate some relevant results for a particular location you are targeting which you can claim ownership of.

 - To receive the benefits of Google’s Proximity Search feature, you should pick the exact spot on Google Maps.
 You can simply use Drag and Zoom options to position the map marker/pin.

-- Now, select the appropriate category to attract customers who are searching for the businesses similar to yours.
+- Now, select the appropriate category to attract customers who are searching for businesses similar to yours.

 - You can also add a phone number and website URL (it’s optional in GMB but highly beneficial) so that people can easily get in touch and inquire about your products or services.